 Writing is easy, it’s quality that’s hard.
 Any idiot who knows 5 words can write a sentence (e.g. “Dufus big much Scott is”).
-It might be grammarless, broken, or inaccurate but it is writing.
-This means when people can’t start they’re imagining the precision of the end, all polished and brilliant.
-That vision makes the clumsy junkyard that all beginnings are impossible to accept.
-Good voice, tone, rhythm, ideas and grammar are essential to good writing, but they’re never introduced all at once.
+It might be without grammar, broken, or inaccurate but it is still writing.
+This means when people can’t start they’re likely imagining the polished precision of the finished work.
+That vision makes the clumsy junkyard that all beginnings must be, impossible to accept.
+While it’s true that good voice, tone, rhythm, ideas and grammar are essential to good writing, they’re never introduced all at once.
 I promise you, the first draft of Strunk and White didn’t follow Strunk and White.
 The secret, if you can’t start, is to begin without constraints.
 Deliberately write badly, but write.

 So play.
 Loosen up.
 Smile.
 Break the framework that’s making it impossible to start.
 Forget the deadline and the assignment and just be an open mind with a pen.
 Remember that until you say you’re finished, you can break all the rules.
 If you can’t get started, your psychology is making the challenge bigger than you can handle.
 Thinking of the book, the chapter, the page, the paragraph, is all too big if while you’re thinking, the page remains blank.
 Like a weightlifter out of his class, a writer with a blank page needs to lighten the load.

 Writing hacks for starting